erSubhashThapa/100daysofcode/r2-log.md

   Now I see `eslint-plugin-prettier` but no `eslint-config-prettier` in the node_modules.
 But I do see both in the `"dependancies"` in the `package.json`.

+  ## Restart VSC to See the Dependancies

   I restarted VSC and now I see the `eslint-config-prettier`! ***So maybe after you add a dependancy through the terminal you have to refresh VSC.***

+  ## Prettier Configs

-  I added this back to the `.eslintrc.json` file which wesbos said to add:
+  I added this back to the `.eslintrc.json` file which Wes Bos said to add:

   ```javascript
     "prettier/prettier": [